Skip to main content

 Your API receives a request without valid Authorization

-Your API returns 402 + invoice to client
+Your API returns 402 + invoice + macaroon to client

 Client pays BOLT11 invoice via any Lightning wallet